 Reproduction, Life Expectancy, and Diet

 Female Raccoons give birth to litters of baby raccoons called “kits”.
-Their gestation period ranges from a month or two, or 65 days.
+Their gestation period ranges from a month or two, to 65 days.
 They usually have anywhere from 2 to 5 kits per litter.
 After about nine weeks, the kits can eat solid food and also leave the room to explore.
 They’re eventually weaned entirely by 16 weeks or so.
-The mother reveals them feeding grounds and dens, and the teenager raccoons then split up and head off on their own.
+The mother shows them feeding grounds and dens, and the teenager raccoons then split up and head off on their own.